bartvanhoey/AbpGenericHttpServiceRepo/GenericHttpService/HowToCreateGenericHTTPServiceToconsumeWebAPI.md

 You can find the **BookStoreWebApi** and **BookStoreConsole** sample applications in the [GitHub repo](https://github.com/bartvanhoey/AbpGenericHttpServiceRepo)

-To consume an **ABP Framework API**, have a look at [mobile .NET MAUI app](https://github.com/bartvanhoey/AbpGenericHttpServiceRepo) and [.NET Core Console app](https://github.com/bartvanhoey/AbpGenericHttpServiceRepo) in the Repo
+To consume an **ABP Framework API**, have a look at the [mobile .NET MAUI app](https://github.com/bartvanhoey/AbpGenericHttpServiceRepo) and [.NET Core Console app](https://github.com/bartvanhoey/AbpGenericHttpServiceRepo) in the Repo

 ## Prerequisites